Goethe-Institut Pakistan in collaboration with Vidhi Films presents Episodic (fiction) Writing Workshop – for TV and Online Platforms.

 Second Workshop: 6th – 10th September 2021 with Sabiha Sumar

-13th September with Julia rose on Dialogue Writing.
+16th September with Rachel Mathews on Dialogue Writing.

-10th November 2021 Participants will pitch to an independent film producer in Germany or to a German broadcaster (TBC).
+17th November 2021 Participants will pitch to an independent film producer in Germany - Jamila Wenske and Imran Khan.

 Participants can be single or work jointly with a co-writer.
 Participants are required to make a commitment for the entire 6-month duration of the virtual workshop.
 Participants are required to continue writing in between workshops.
 Two sessions will be set up in between workshops with Tutors to discuss progress.